 $ hostname –i

-Edit the file etc/hosts in nano editor.
+Edit the file etc/hosts in the nano editor.

 $ sudo nano etc/hosts